ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 </details>

+<a id="3-payload-staging-file-system-impact-and-driver-placement"></a>

 <details>
 <summary><strong>▶ 3) Payload Staging: File System Impact and Driver Placement</strong><br>
 → determining where the attacker staged the malicious payload on disk and why that location matters
 </summary><br>

-*Goal:* Determine how and where the malicious printer driver was staged on the file system by analyzing Print Spooler driver directories and understanding their role in trusted driver installation workflows.
+**Goal:** Determine how and where the malicious printer driver was staged on the file system by analyzing Print Spooler driver directories and understanding their role in trusted driver installation workflows.

-<a id="3-payload-staging-file-system-impact-and-driver-placement"></a>

 <!--
 - [🔷 3.1) Malicious Driver Staging within Print Spooler Directories](#-31-malicious-driver-staging-within-print-spooler-directories)